 Outside, the obese Midwestern guy and some other comedic actress who got the job probably because she was cheaper since the budget was mostly spent on Pratt and Simmons’ salary, notice some movement among some smoke that are clearly whitespikes mobilizing for an attack.

 By the time we encounter our first whitespike, half the squad is dead.
-But let me tell you, despite being incredibly predictable (everyone who died were just side characters to side characters that didn’t even have a name), the whitespikes looked rad.
+But let me tell you, despite being incredibly predictable (everyone who died was just side characters to side characters that didn’t even have a name), the whitespikes looked rad.
 They indeed look like the Cloverfield monster but act more like a cross between a Necromorph from Dead Space and a velociraptor.
 These creatures are so cool by design, I immediately found myself rooting for them over the obnoxious humans (save for Pratt).

 As the mission goes south, and south it goes fast, only a handful of the squad makes it out alive after a heroic sacrifice by the dopey Midwestern guy and the actress whose schedule was open and didn’t cost too much to cast.